Continuity of the isoperimetric profile of a complete Riemannian manifold under sectional curvature conditions: Introduction

 Let $M$ be a complete Riemannian manifold possessing a strictly convex Lipschitz continuous exhaustion function.
 The aim of this paper is to show that the isoperimetric profile $I_M$ of $M$ is a continuous and non-decreasing function.
 In particular, Hadamard manifolds: complete, simply connected Riemannian manifolds with non-positive sectional curvatures (possibly unbounded), and complete manifolds with strictly positive sectional curvatures satisfy this assumption.

 The isoperimetric profile of a Riemannian manifold is the function that assigns to a given positive volume the infimum of the perimeter of the sets of this volume.
 The continuity of the isoperimetric profile of a compact manifold follows from standard compactness results for sets of finite perimeter and the lower semicontinuity of perimeter \cite{MR2976521}.
 Alternative proofs are obtained from concavity arguments \cite[\S~7(i)]{MR875084}, \cite{bayle,MR2177105,MR1803220}, or from the metric arguments by Gallot \cite[Lemme~6.2]{MR999971}.
 When the ambient manifold is a non-compact homogeneous space, Hsiang showed that its isoperimetric profile is a non-decreasing and absolutely continuous function \cite[Lemma~3, Thm.~6]{MR1161609}.
 In Carnot groups or in cones, the existence of a one-parameter group of dilations implies that the isoperimetric profile is a concave function of the form $I(v)=C\,v^{q/(q+1)}$, where $C>0$ and $q\in\nn$, and so it is a continuous function \cite{MR1885654,MR2067135,MR2000099}.
 Benjamini and Cao \cite[Cor.~1]{MR1417620} proved that the isoperimetric profile of a simply connected, convex at infinity, complete surface $M^2$ satisfying $\int_MK^+\,dM<+\infty$, is an strictly increasing function.
 When a Riemannian manifold has compact quotient under the action of its isometry group, Morgan proved that isoperimetric regions exists for any given volume and are bounded \cite{MR2455580}, see also \cite{MR2979606}.
 Using the concavity arguments in \cite{bayle, MR1803220} this implies that the profile is locally the sum of a concave function and a smooth one.
 The author showed in \cite{MR1857855} existence of isoperimetric regions in any complete convex surface.
 This implies the concavity of the isoperimetric profile \cite[Cor.~4.1]{MR1857855} and hence its continuity.
 Nardulli \cite[Cor.~1]{MR3215337} showed the absolute continuity of the isoperimetric profile under the assumption of bounded $C^{2,\alpha}$ geometry.
 A manifold $N$ is of $C^{2,\alpha}$ bounded geometry if there is a lower bound on the Ricci curvature, a lower bound on the volume of geodesic balls of radius $1$, and for every diverging sequence $\{p_i\}_{i\in\nn}$, the pointed Riemannian manifolds $(M,p_i)$ subconverge in the $C^{2,\alpha}$ topology to a pointed manifold.
 Mu\~noz Flores and Nardulli \cite{abraham-nardulli} prove continuity of the isoperimetric profile of a complete non-compact manifold $M$ with Ricci curvature bounded below and volume of balls of radius one uniformly bounded below.
-Partial results for cylindrically bounded convex sets have been obtained by Ritoré and Vernadakis \cite[Prop.~4.4]{rv3}.
-For general unbounded convex bodies, the continuity of the isoperimetric profile has been proven recently by Leonardi, Ritoré and Vernadakis \cite{lrv}.
+Partial results for cylindrically bounded convex sets have been obtained by Ritoré and Vernadakis \cite[Prop.~4.4]{MR3385175}.
+For general unbounded convex bodies, the concavity of the power $I^{(n+1)/n}$ of the isoperimetric profile, where $(n+1)$ is the dimension of the convex body, has been proven recently by Leonardi, Ritoré and Vernadakis \cite{lrv}.
+Hass \cite{1604.02768} recently obtained examples of disconnected isoperimetric regions in Hadamard manifolds, thus showing that the corresponding isoperimetric profiles are not concave.